mpv-player/mpv/DOCS/man/options.rst

     Windows with ANGLE only.

-``--angle-max-frame-latency=<1-16>``
-    Sets the maximum number of frames that the system is allowed to queue for rendering with the ANGLE backend (default: 3).
-Lower values should make VSync timing more accurate, but a value of ``1`` requires powerful hardware, since the CPU will not be able to "render ahead" of the GPU.

-    Windows with ANGLE only.

 ``--angle-renderer=<d3d9|d3d11|auto>``
     Forces a specific renderer when using the ANGLE backend (default: auto).
 In auto mode this will pick D3D11 for systems that support Direct3D 11 feature